3310 Lawbreakers

 Requirements

-Individuals who are convicted of certain crimes, who are probation or parole violators, or who are fleeing to avoid prosecution, custody or confinement for a felony are ineligible for FS benefits and are not included in the FS assistance unit (AU).
+Individuals who are convicted of certain crimes, who are probation or parole violators, or who are fleeing to avoid prosecution, custody or confinement for a felony are ineligible for the Supplemental Nutrition Assistance Program (SNAP) benefits and are not included in the SNAP assistance unit (AU).

 Basic Considerations

-Individuals who, after August 22, 1996, have committed and were convicted of an offense classified as a felony related to the possession, use or distribution of a controlled substance (i.e., drug felons), and which does not involve FS, are permanently disqualified in the Food Stamp Program, and are not included in the FS AU, unless the State legislature where the individual resides has enacted legislation limiting the period of disqualification.
+Individuals who, after August 22, 1996, have committed and were convicted of an offense classified as a felony related to the possession, use or distribution of a controlled substance (i.e., drug felons), and which does not involve SNAP, are permanently disqualified in SNAP, and are not included in the SNAP AU, unless the State legislature where the individual resides has enacted legislation limiting the period of disqualification.
 The period of ineligibility is equal to the period provided by the State legislature.

 Controlled Substance Abuse Felons (Drug Felons)